lars-drescher/Discord-OpenAI-Integration/README.md

     npm run start
     ```

+## Installation with Docker
+1. Setup your API Tokens inside the .env-example file and rename it to .env
+    ```
+    DISCORD_TOKEN=<Your Discord Bot Token>
+    OPENAI_API_KEY=<Your OpenAI Token>
+    ```

+2. Adjust the settings inside the `config.json` file to your preferences.
+Modify `bobPersonality` to customize the behavior of the "bob" command, and set daily limits for GPT-3, GPT-4, and DALL-E:
+    ```json
+    {
+      "bobPersonality" : "Du bist Bob der Baumeister...", "dailyLimits": {
+        "gpt3": 50,
+        "gpt4": 10,
+        "dallE": 4
+      }
+    }
+    ```

+3. Start the bot with
+    ```
+    docker compose --env-file ./.env up
+    ```

+## **License**
-5. **License**: This project is licensed under **All Rights Reserved**.
+This project is licensed under **All Rights Reserved**.
 No part of this project may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the author.